arh-eu/gds-csharp-sdk/README.md

 `Install-Package gds-messages -Version 1.1.1`

-(The library was made by [this](https://github.com/neuecc/MessagePack-CSharp) messagepack c# implementation)
+(The library was made by [this](https://github.com/neuecc/MessagePack-CSharp) messagepack C# implementation)

 ## How to create messages

 A message consists of two parts, a header and a data.
-You can create these objects through the Gds.Messages.MessageManager class.
+You can create these objects through the `Gds.Messages.MessageManager` class.

 The following example shows the process of creating messages by creating an attachment request type message.